Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/educational-resources/business.md

 We’d get the startup founders to figure out the biggest assumptions they were making across user risk (do people want this?), business risk (can this be the center of a viable business?), and feasibility risk (can we build this in a scalable way with the time, team, and resources potentially at our disposal?).
 And then we’d ask them to go out and figure out how to de-risk those assumptions in the real world, usually by talking to experts and asking smart questions.

-* [View From The Field, Riley Hughes](https://www.youtube.com/watch?v%3Dz3H40QAEJnw%26t%3D2s) Trust Over IP Foundation

-Perspectives on the business problems being addressed by ToIP-aligned solutions.
-Primary research performed by Trinsic to get to the core issues getting in the way of scaling adoption of trust solutions.
-Riley presents his results and offers perspectives on how to overcome the various challenges.

 * [Working Spaces Are Ecosystems Too!](https://www.youtube.com/watch?v%3DMfBoUDNcyW4) Autumn Watkinson - Trust over IP Foundation